cran/simEd/README.md

 -   discrete: `ibinom`, `igeom`
 -   continuous: `iexp`, `igamma`, `inorm`, `iunif`, `iweibull`

+The package contains functions that implement Monte Carlo simulation approaches for estimating probabilities in two different dice games:

+-   Galileo's dice problem: `galileo`
+-   craps: `craps`

-The package contains functions that are event-driven simulation implementations of a single-server single-queue system and of a multiple-server single-queue system:
+The package also contains functions that are event-driven simulation implementations of a single-server single-queue system and of a multiple-server single-queue system:

 -   single-server: `ssq`
 -   multiple-server: `msq`

-Both functions are extensible in allowing the user to provide custom arrival and service process functions.
+Both queueing functions are extensible in allowing the user to provide custom arrival and service process functions.

 The package contains three functions for computing time-persistent statistics: